microsoft/vaccine_search_study/README.md

 ``zcta_data.csv``: for each US ZIP code tabulation area (ZCTA), we provide its population size based on the 2020 5-year American Community Survey and mapping to US county, based on largest overlap in land area.
 We provide estimated vaccine intent rates (with 95% CIs) for 20,899 ZCTAs (97.6% of the total population).

-## Ontology
+## Taxonomy
-Our hierarchical ontology consists of 4 levels: URLs, URL clusters, subcategories, and top categories.
+Our hierarchical taxonomy consists of 4 levels: URLs, URL clusters, subcategories, and top categories.
 We use Louvain community detection to automatically partition vaccine-related URLs into clusters, then we manually label clusters with 1-2 subcategories and organize subcategories into top categories.
 Here, we report click and user counts based on the clicks of holdouts and their matched early adopters from April to August 2021.
-See Methods M4 of the paper for details.
+See Methods, "Constructing a taxonomy of search concerns", for details.

 ``ontology_subcats.csv``: maps subcategory to top category.
 Each row represents a subcategory, its number of URLs and clicks, and its top category.